electron/electron/docs/api/browser-window.md

     * `additionArguments` String[] (optional) - A list of strings that will be appended to `process.argv` in the renderer process of this app.
 Useful for passing small bits of data down to renderer process preload scripts.
+    * `safeDialogs` Boolean (optional) - Whether to enable browser style consecutive dialog protection.
+    * `safeDialogsMessage` String (optional) - The message to display when consecutive dialog protection is triggered.

 When setting minimum or maximum window size with `minWidth`/`maxWidth`/ `minHeight`/`maxHeight`, it only constrains the users.
 It won't prevent you from